 Flamed stone tile is basically tile that has been heated by a blowtorch to cause a slight melting of the crystals in the stone.
 This gives the stone tile more texture and allows stone such as granite or sandstones to be used in applications such as bathrooms, kitchens, or pool decks and copings where slip hazards due to water may be a concern.
 The flaming process does not discolor the stone either.

 Virtually all stone can benefit from Stone Sealers.
-Sealer helps protect the stone from spills and abrasion and can some types can even help to improve traction on the surface.
-Keep in mind that a sealer is NOT an end all solution to protecting your natural stone flooring and you should still clean up spills immediately and avoid using potentially damaging chemicals even on sealed stone.
+The sealer helps protect the stone from spills and abrasion and can some types can even help to improve traction on the surface.
+Keep in mind that a sealer is NOT an end-all solution to protecting your natural stone flooring and you should still clean up spills immediately and avoid using potentially damaging chemicals even on sealed stone.
 Sealers will help resist stains but they will not make your flooring impervious to them.
 Besides protecting your stone finish with a sealer, you can also use an enhancer to bring out the color and gloss of your stone tile.
 To put it in simple terms, Stone Enhancers soak into the pores of the stone and coats it, giving it a permanent wet look.
 To see how a stone would look after an enhancer coat, simply wet the stone.
 Enhancers are especially helpful for bringing back the luster and color of a stone after it has been machined or given a weathering treatment like tumbling or flaming.
 Rather then just having your take our word for it, we’d like to show you some examples of stone with enhancer applied to it.

 Charcoal Grey Granite with Enhancer Applied